shkumar45/Cheatsheet/python.md

 By adding the following lines in
 * Workspage i.e .vscode/settings.json or
 * Global i.e in $HOME/Library/Application Support/Code/User/Settings.json
-Now version resolution will happen when we restart the vscode
+Now version resolution will happen when we restart the vscode.
+Please note that you might have to explicitly set the interpreter in vscode to use the defaultInterpreterPath which is bit of a pain and i hope microsoft fixes this.
 ```
 {
   "[python]":{